sg16-unicode/sg16-meetings/README.md

     - [P1885: Naming Text Encodings to Demystify Them](https://wg21.link/p1885):
       - Tom noted that this one has been making progress and that he would follow up with Corentin to inquire about next steps.
+      - \[ Editor's note: Tom reached out and Corentin responded that he is concerned about the relatively weak support for the paper as is within SG16 and has some uncertainty regarding next steps.
+Tom encouraged updating the paper to document use cases and to compare IANA encoding representation with encodings supported by ICU, Microsoft, and the Encoding Standard to quantify representational deficiencies. \]
     - [P1275: Desert Sessions: Improving hostile environment interactions](https://wg21.link/p1275):
       - Tom noted that this paper has languished and asked if anyone would like to champion moving something forward with respect to environment variables and command lines.